LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Go into Locus and submit your application for graduation *by the deadline*.
 That is all you need to do if you are on time.
-There is no penalty for guessing wrong about when you will graduate, but you will need to apply again for the actual time.
+There is no penalty for guessing early about when you will graduate, but you will need to apply again for the actual time.

 You can apply  up to 15 days later,